 But that’s not how things are today, as you most surely know.
 The number of roofers competing for each job has more than tripled.
 No longer are you one of the only games in town.
-Now there’s no shortage of roofers aggressively going after every possible sale, and some of them are backed by national companies with large ad budgets and dedicated sales staff.
+Now there’s no shortage of roofers aggressively going after every possible sale, and some of them are backed by national companies with large advertising budgets and a dedicated sales staff.

 Adding to the challenge is that who you know doesn’t seem to matter anymore.
 So much for old-fashioned networking.
 When customers want to hire a roofer, they simply head over to Google or sites like Angie’s List, do a search and find plenty of roofing companies in seconds.
 And they can even see reviews to help narrow down which one to choose.